-Financial Advisors: How A Reverse Mortgage Can Help You Prepare Your Client For An Unexpected Early Retirement.
+Financial Advisors: How A Reverse Mortgage Can Help You Prepare Your Client for An Unexpected Early Retirement.

 You can call any time and Scott will be happy to put together something for you and your clients.
 Many people have asked Scott to come meet with their financial advisors and then proceed.
-It helps when their portfolio is dropping and they want to sell.
+It helps when their portfolio is dropping, and they want to sell.
 Call Reverse Mortgage Alabama with offices Birmingham/Hoover and Huntsville.
-Trusted advisors can simply be a second set of ears; from your adult children, financial planner, estate planner, minister, neighbor, or anyone else to assist you in the decision making process.
+Trusted advisors can simply be a second set of ears; from your adult children, financial planner, estate planner, minister, neighbor, or anyone else to assist you in the decision-making process.

 How Reverse Mortgages benefits social security?

 For many, Social Security will be a vital—and significant—source of retirement income.
 Unlike most sources of retirement income, Social Security benefits are adjusted periodically for inflation.
 Perhaps the biggest decision you’ll make about Social Security is when to apply for your benefits.
-You can take reduced benefits at 62, or wait until you’re eligible to receive your full benefits—which will depend on the year in which you were born—or postpone your first payment to qualify for a larger amount.
-Financial advisors suggest waiting at least until you are eligible for full benefits, or even longer, if you are able to do so.
+You can take reduced benefits at 62 or wait until you’re eligible to receive your full benefits—which will depend on the year in which you were born—or postpone your first payment to qualify for a larger amount.
+Financial advisors suggest waiting at least until you are eligible for full benefits, or even longer, if you can do so.
 The SSA offers many tools and resources to help you understand your Social Security benefits and how best to plan for the day when you will tap those benefits to help fund your retirement.
 Read on

 Financial Advisors and CPA’s.
 A reverse mortgage loan is not for everyone.
 Our goal is to work with trusted financial and legal financial advisors and CPA’s to help determine if a reverse mortgage meets the needs of your client.
 We can accomplish this by providing detailed loan scenarios to you (with your client’s permission) and personal consultation with our staff to help reach a decision that is in the best interest of all parties.
 We are up front with our clients about the advantages and disadvantages of a reverse mortgage.